briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 For a given ad hoc environment, we need to specify that only traffic with certain paths should be sent to the backend service, and all other traffic should be sent to the frontend service.
 For example, we may only want to send traffic that starts with the path `/api` or `/admin` to the backend target group, and all other traffic should be sent to the frontend target group.
 We can do this by setting conditions on the listener rules that forward traffic do the frontend and backend target groups based on the hostname and path.

 We want our listener rule logic to forward `/api`, `/admin` and any other backend traffic to the backend target group, and forward all other traffic (`/*`) to the frontend target group.
 In order to do this, we need the backend listener rule to have a higher priority than the frontend listener rule for each ad hoc environment.
 Since we are using the same load balancer for all ad hoc environments, the priority values for each listener rule need to be unique.
 If we don't set the priority explicitly, then the priority will be set automatically to the next available value in ascending order.
-In order to make sure that the backend listener rule has a higher priority than the frontend listener rule, we need to tell Terraform that the frontend module `depends_on` the backend module.
-This way that backend listener rule will have a higher priority (e.g. priority of 1) because it will be created first, and the frontend listener rule will have a lower priority (e.g. priority of 2).
+In order to make sure that the backend listener rule has a higher priority than the frontend listener rule for each ad hoc environment, we need to tell Terraform that the frontend module `depends_on` the backend module.
+This way the backend listener rule will have a higher priority (e.g. priority of 1) because it will be created first, and the frontend listener rule will have a lower priority (e.g. priority of 2).

 ## More on shared resources vs per-environment resources